AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: : Adaptive User Retention Optimization

-Instead of expecting context encoders to generate environment parameters, in this paper we propose to directly relate encoder outputs to the expected performance of the current policy.
-When the performance is degraded, the policy can adapt accordingly and adjust output patterns.
-To achieve this, we enforce the $l_2$-distance in the encoder output space to be close to a specific distance measure $d$ that reflects policy performance.
-The loss function for updating the context encoder $\phi$ can then be expressed as
+In this paper, we introduce an extra state abstraction network and align its outputs with the expected performance of the current policy, which is more universal in reflecting environment non-stationarity.
+When a new hidden parameter $\theta$ in HiP-MDP is sampled, the policy performance will be degraded due to dynamics and reward distribution shift, and therefore change accordingly with the evolvement of the dynamic environment.
+The output of a well-aligned state abstraction network can then serve as a universal approach of identifying the current environment status in face of non-stationarity.
+To achieve the abstraction-performance alignment, we enforce the $l_2$-distance in the state abstraction space to be close to a performance-related distance measure $d$ that reflects policy performance.
+The loss function for updating the state abstraction network $\phi$ can then be expressed as

 In the Actor-Critic architecture of RL, the state value function $V$ can serve as the critic and can evaluate the performance of the learning policy.
 If both two states $s_i,s_j$ have high state values, the policy will perform well on both of them, so the latent variable $\phi(s_i)$ should be close to $\phi(s_j)$.
 If two states have different state values, their corresponding latent variables should be far from each other.
-Therefore, we choose the following distance measure based on the state value function $V$:
+Therefore, we choose the following distance measure based on the state value function $V$: By setting the distance function to have extreme values with different inputs of estimated policy performances, the state abstractor $\phi(s)$ will be provided with more precise and simplified signals to discriminate different environments.
+As illustrated in Fig.~\ref{fig:arch_value_loss}, the state abstraction $\phi(s)$ also serves as an additional input to the state-value function $V$ for more accurate value estimation.
+The comparison of value error\footnote{The value error $\mathcal E_t$ is computed according to the Bellman error: $\mathcal E_t=[r(s_t,a_t,\theta)+\gamma V(s_t)-V(s_{t+1})]^2$ on 10,000 randomly selected states in the replay buffer.} during training between different algorithms is in Fig.~\ref{fig:vis} (d).
+The value estimation in \algo is more accurate than other algorithms without state abstraction.
+This justifies the feasibility of using state value functions as proxies of policy performance.
+Meanwhile, lower value error corresponds to better training stability in face of non-stationary environments, demonstrating the effectiveness of the additional state abstraction module.